aileentran/roam/README.md

 I am an engineer in the Bay Area.
 You can find more information about me at: https://www.linkedin.com/in/aileentran27/

 # Note
-This is currently in Beta Version.
-Please do not include sensitive information such as important passwords or addresses.
+This application is currently in Beta Version.
+Even though the passwords are hashed, please do not include sensitive information such as important passwords or addresses.